johnbywater/quantdsl/README.md

 * the test compare expression of an 'if' clause cannot contain any of the primitive elements of *Quant DSL*.

 There are also some slight changes to the semantics of a function: in particular the return value of a function is not the result of evaluating the expressions, but rather it is the result of selecting an expression by evaluating the test compare expression of 'if' statements, and then compiling the selected expression into a primitive expression by making any function calls that are declared and substituting them with their return value.
 That is, what a function returns is a *Quant DSL* expression, rather than the evaluation of such an expression.

+What is the reason for having a domain specific language for quantitative analytics?
+By defining elements which can be combined into expressions, it becomes possible to describe and value new contracts quickly.
+By reducing the iteration time of model development, many more and much better models can be obtained with the "quant" resources that are available within an organisation.

 Acknowledgments